rysmithdev/data-engineering-coding-challenge-rysmithdev/sql/DATA_ASSESSMENT.md

 	Resolution			If we can assume the first column, order_id, should always be numeric, we can remove any non-numeric order_id values as a WHERE clause
 						Otherwise, we can simply remove any rows where order_id = "order_id" as a WHERE clause
 	------------------------------------------------------------------------------------------------------------------------------------------------------
-	Concern				Column names are missing, using generic C# indentifiers
+	Concern				Column names are missing, using generic C# identifiers

 	Potential Impact	Makes data lineage more difficult to trace and leads to confusing values in downstream processes